 3. Big Fish, Little Pond: The local church was never designed to be the complete venue for all creative gifting and expecting such can lead artists into deep frustration.
 It has been said that “Impression without expression leads to depression.”
 Most of the creative gifting inside the artist community can and should bless, build up and edify the church but it finds its full expression in the marketplace.

-2. Harvesting Provision by Revelation on Assignment: The marketplace provides opportunity for artists to both make a living from and share their art with people who are willing to invest in their creative expression.
+2. Receiving Your Provision in Alignment with Your Design & Assignment: The marketplace provides opportunity for artists to both make a living from and share their art with people who are willing to invest in their creative expression.
 Financial provision for artists allows the time and freedom to focus on the art making journey.
 For everyone in the Kingdom, God releases ideas that generate money in the marketplace to create our provision in line with our specific assignment.

 1. Institutions Typically Breed Insulation.
 While it is essential for every artist to be relationally connected to other believers within the body of Christ for their own spiritual health and community, they must resist the temptation to withdraw from culture and lose their voice.
 Involvement in the wider culture informs our worldview and allows authentic relationships to develop.
 Institutions breed insulation but relationships birth relevance.